 As a group administrator, you can create, edit or remove posts.
-Administrators may also create Announcements that generate immediate email notifications to the group and remain at the top of the group feed in a carousel until removed, or pin a post that will appear at the top of the group posts.
+Administrators may also create Announcements that generate immediate email notifications to the group and remain at the top of the group feed in a carousel until removed or pin a post that will appear at the top of the group posts.
 Administrators may also create video discussion rooms and events.
 Community Group Administrators should not alter the global group settings for their groups.
 Contact membership@alanet.org for more information.

-To assist your members in getting started in the Online Community Groups, be prepared to answer some common questions and refer them to the Online Community ALA website resources.
+To assist your members in getting started in the Online Community Groups, be prepared to answer some common questions (see General Online Community FAQs) and refer members to the Online Community ALA website resources.